jmfranck/acert.github.io/VirtualBox.md

 * **Any** 64bit operating system (unfortunately, 32bit OS not supported).
 * Administrative/root access on your laptop.
 * *On Linux boxes*, it seems that the distribution's package for the kernel headers (eg., on debian this is linux-headers-amd64) is required.
+* ***Unfortuantely, the VM software will require at least 30 Gb of hard drive space to install,*** so please ensure that you have this space on your laptop.
+We additionally encourage all participants to install both VM environments before arriving -- even if they are only intended as a backup option.

 ## Installation Instructions